Jake Burger Player Props: White Sox vs. Cardinals

 Jake Burger At The Plate

-- Burger has picked up an RBI in 31.0% of his games this season, with two or more RBI in 16.9% of his games.
-He has also plated three or more runs in six contests.
+- Burger has had at least one RBI in 30.6% of his games this season (22 of 72), with more than one RBI 12 times (16.7%).
+He has also accounted for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.